 Principal Principals sit at the helm of a K-12 institution.
 They run the day-to-day operations of the school.
 They also establish the objectives and goals a school needs to be successful, establish academic standards, and help supply teachers with the resources they need.
 They may also manage a school's budget, ensure school facilities are secure and work with teachers and parents.
 The median salary for principals in U.S. is about $102,200 and projected growth is 6 percent from 2012 to 2020.

-District Administrator District Administrators act as the CEO of a given school system.
+District Administrator District Administrators, many times referred to as a superintendent, acts as the CEO of a given school system.
 They supervise school district staff, oversee educational programs, and organize educational pursuits.
 The median salary in the U.S. for a District Administrator is currently about $50,000, and the projected job growth between 2014 and 2024 is about 2 to 4 percent.

 Instructional Coordinator Instructional coordinators coordinate school curriculums and organize teaching standards.
 They may coordinate the implementation of instructional material, develop it, and create standards to watch its effectiveness.
 The current projected salary for an Instructional Coordinator in the U.S. is about $60,050, although the top 10 percent earn about $55,871 annually.
 Employment is projected to grow 13 percent between 2012 and 2022.